hzh0509/EasyHomePage/contents/abilities/ability2.md

 ---

-Writes some boring Chinese web novels, purely as a personal hobby, and was once signed by Zongheng.com.
+Writes some boring Chinese web novels purely as a personal hobby and was once signed by Zongheng.com.